 Restrictions After You Leave Government Service (Section 18)

 Former councilors may not use their past friendships and associations within government or use confidential information obtained while serving the government to derive unfair advantages for themselves or others.
-The law does not prevent you from using general expertise developed while a councillor.
+The law does not prevent you from using general expertise developed while a councilor.
 Rather, it focuses on particular matters you worked on while serving on the council.

 If you participated in a particular matter as a councilor you can never become involved in that same matter for a private party after you leave municipal service, except on behalf of your city.
 (This same restriction applies to your business partners for one year after you leave the council).